 Do Smart Cards Protect You From Credential Theft?

-The combination of strong encryption with the applied physical measures create a tamper-resistant device is what makes smart cards considered highly secure.
+The combination of strong encryption with the applied physical measures creates a tamper-resistant device, is what makes smart cards considered highly secure.
 An interesting application for smart card authentication is obviously computer network security, an application that gains popularity in governmental and finance sectors.

 In this blog post, I will analyze how a typical deployment of smart card authentication in an Active Directory (AD) network usually does not provide efficient defense against a wide variety of credential theft attack vectors.

 A critical issue sometimes overlooked by CISOs and IT administrators is that smart cards don’t prevent credentials from being abused with Pass the Hash and Pass the Ticket attacks as credential tokens are still stored in lsass.exe and are still very much exploitable.
 If you are still skeptical, check out a Microsoft official publication with PtH mitigation recommendations which states the use of smart cards doesn’t help in protecting against privilege escalation and lateral movement.
 Moreso, using smart cards for login makes the network more susceptible to PtH/PtT attacks as NTLM hashes never become stale.
 (NTLM hashes are being used also in Kerberos so even if you disable NTLM in your network you are still vulnerable to this sort of attacks).